Electric Lady Studios: Site

+History

 1968–1970: Jimi Hendrix and construction

 In 1968, Jimi Hendrix and his manager Michael Jeffery bought the Generation, a newly defunct nightclub in New York's Greenwich Village.
 Hendrix had frequently joined jam sessions at the venue, which had hosted acts as diverse and legendary as Big Brother & the Holding Company, B.B.
 King, Chuck Berry, Dave Van Ronk, Sly & the Family Stone, and John Fahey.
 Hendrix had planned to resuscitate the nightclub, but was persuaded by advisors Eddie Kramer and Jim Marron to convert the space into a professional recording studio.
-Studio fees for the lengthy Electric Ladyland sessions were astronomical, and Hendrix was constantly in search of a recording environment that suited him.
+Studio fees for the lengthy Electric Ladyland sessions had been astronomical, and Hendrix was constantly in search of a recording environment that suited him.

 Architect and acoustician John Storyk oversaw the conversion.
 Construction of the studio took nearly double the time and money planned.
 Permits were delayed numerous times, the site flooded due to heavy rains during demolition, and sump pumps had to be installed (then soundproofed) after the building was found to be atop a tributary of an underground river, Minetta Creek.

 The studio was constructed specifically for Hendrix, with round windows and a machine to generate ambient lighting in myriad colors.
 It was designed to have a relaxing feel to encourage Hendrix's creativity, but also provide a professional recording atmosphere.
-Hendrix spent only ten weeks recording in Electric Lady, most of which during the final phases of construction were still occurring.
+According to engineer Eddie Kramer, original control room equipment featured a Datamix console, possibly 48-input, and an Ampex MM1000 16-/24-track recorder.
+Hendrix spent only 10 weeks recording in Electric Lady, most of which during the final phases of construction were still occurring.
 His last studio recording, a new solo demo for "Belly Button Window", was recorded on August 22.
-The last mix session with Eddie Kramer took place on August 24 on "Freedom", "Night Bird Flying", "Dolly Dagger" and "Belly Button Window".
+The last mix session with Eddie Kramer took place on August 24 on "Freedom", "Night Bird Flying", "Dolly Dagger", and "Belly Button Window".
 An opening party was held on August 26, 1970.
 Hendrix then boarded an Air India flight for London to perform at the Isle of Wight Festival; he died less than three weeks later.